“Be careful not to push Putin to his last entrenchments”, explains Julien Pomarède, researcher in political science at the ULB

 Russian public opinion

 Could Russian public opinion overthrow the head of the Kremlin?
 It seems quite difficult at the moment.
-First of all because despite the brilliance of a Russian journalist, the information is particularly padlocked, as Russia specialist Aude Merlin reminds us: “In Russia, the media are talking about an imminent attack on civilians by the Nazis.
+First of all because despite the brilliance of a Russian journalist, the information is particularly padlocked, as Russia specialist Aude Merlin reminds us: “In Russia, the media are talking regarding an imminent attack on civilians by the Nazis.
 Russia therefore had to intervene.
 The Russian army is a peacekeeping force that provides humanitarian aid.
 And it is also said that nationalist Ukrainians use civilians as human shields”.
 Beyond this propaganda, there is a legislative framework which reinforces the punishments in the event of revolt or rebellion explains Aude Merlin: “Fear is currently neutralizing Russians, especially since the legislative framework has been strengthened to counter any rebellion”

-For Julien Pomarède, the weight of the economic sanctions which will impoverish the Russian people, could perhaps have an effect on the street.
+For Julien Pomarède, the weight of the economic sanctions which will impoverish the Russian people, might perhaps have an effect on the street.
 “The Russian propaganda rhetoric will no longer hold water.
 Putin’s legitimacy will no doubt be eroded.”

 Block Russian gas?